Central Texas Flood Community Resources

 The tragic flooding and the unimaginable loss and uncertainty surrounding Camp Mystic and the surrounding areas have left so many in our community shaken, grieving, and searching for ways to support one another.
 Our hearts are with the families of the missing girls, the campers, the counselors, and everyone impacted by this devastating event.

-• A link to a compiled list of therapists and practices in the area with current openings who specialize in trauma, grief, and working with children, adolescents & families.
+• A compiled list of therapists and practices in the area with current openings who specialize in trauma, grief, and working with children, adolescents & families.
 (Shoutout to Safe Haven Counseling for getting this started so quickly!)
 Our intake team is also available to help you find a therapist that fits your needs with immediate availability.

 We see you, we are with you, and we are here.